hunter-richardson/shell-config/README.md

            && printf 'exec %s' $(command -v fish) | tee -a ~/.profile
            || printf 'source %s/bash/config.sh' ${HOME} | tee -a ~/.profile
 ```
-- Quick application of this configuration can be attained by executing the [install.sh](install.sh) script.
+- Except for the fundle configuration, quick application of this shell can be attained by executing the [install.sh](install.sh) script.
 It assumes admin privileges are used if a system-wide configuration is desired, and the script has not been moved to another directory.
 (And, for the sake of completeness, I have translated the script into `fish` as well:  [install.fish](install.fish).)
 ```bash
 su - # if applicable
 source /path/to/repo/install.sh /path/to/new/config